arteagac/mixedlogit/README.md

 Significance:  *** 0    ** 0.001    * 0.01    .
 0.05

 Log-Likelihood= -1300.227
 ```

 ## Installation
 Install using pip:
 `pip install mixedlogit`
-Alternatively, you can download source code and import `mixedlogit.ChoiceModel`
+Alternatively, you can download source code and import `mixedlogit.MixedLogit`

+### Enable GPU Processsing
-To enable GPU processing you must install the library CuPy ([see installation instructions](https://docs.cupy.dev/en/stable/install.html)).
+To enable GPU processing you must install the CuPy library  ([see installation instructions](https://docs.cupy.dev/en/stable/install.html)).
 When mixedlogit detects that CuPy is installed, it switches to GPU processing.

 ## Notes:
 The current version allows estimation of: